linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 #### Set Default Application

 1. Right-click the file, choose **Open with** > **Set default program**.
-2. Select one app and click **Confirm**.
+2. Select one application, **Set as default** is checked by default, and click **Confirm**.
-3. The app will automatically be added to the default application list in Control Center.
+3. The application will automatically be added to the default application list in Control Center.

 #### Change Default Application

 1. On the homepage of Control Center, click ![default_applications_normal](icon/default_applications_normal.svg).
-2. Click the file type.
+2. Select a file type.
 3. Select another one in the list as the default application.

 #### Add Default Application

 1. On the homepage of Control Center, click ![default_applications_normal](icon/default_applications_normal.svg).
-2. Click the file type.
+2. Select a file type.
 3. Click ![add](icon/add.svg) below to add a desktop file (ususally at /usr/share/applications) or a specified binary file as the default application.
+4. The application will be added to the list and set as default application automatically.

 #### Delete Default Application

-In the default application list, you can only delete the app you added.
-To remove other apps from the list,  the only way is to uninstall them.
+In the default application list, you can only delete the applications you added.
+To remove other applications from the list,  the only way is to uninstall them.
 Once uninstalled, they will automatically be deleted from the list.

-To delete the default application you added, do as below:
+To delete the default applications you have added, do as below:

 1. On the homepage of Control Center, click ![default_applications_normal](icon/default_applications_normal.svg).
-2. Click the file type.
+2. Select a file type.
 3. Click ![close](icon/close_normal.svg) after the application name to delete it.

 ### Personalization Settings
-You can change the appearance of desktop and windows here by adjusting the transparency of Launcher (in mini mode) and Dock, and using different window, icon, cursor themes and fonts, etc.
+You can adjust the transparency of Launcher (in mini mode) and Dock, and also set theme, accent color, font, window effect, change the appearance of the desktop and windows to your favorite style.

 ![0|personalise](jpg/personalise.png)